 Morton’s Neuroma is often related to increased flexibility in the forefoot due to natural flexibility.
 Still, some people can also cause this condition by training on too many hills or running in shoes that have too narrow of a toe box.
 When your Morton’s Neuroma is related to the inherent flexibility of your feet, it is harder to manage the condition.
 This does not mean that you cannot improve or eliminate your pain by following the correct management protocols for this nerve-related condition.

-For many people, so long as some adjustments are made to their running plans and shoes, running with Morton’s Neuroma is still possible.
+For many people, so long as some adjustments are made to their running plans and they are wearing one of the best running shoes for Morton’s Neuroma, then running with is still possible.
 You are not likely to cause long-term injuries when running with Morton’s Neuroma, which can be a relief if it’s the exercise you love.

 That being said, you will have to adjust your running plans somewhat, and you will likely need to step up your post-run care as well to keep the discomfort of Morton’s Neuroma at bay.
 There are some simple adjustments that you can make that will prevent consistent problems with Morton’s Neuroma that linger long into the future.

 For many people, switching to a running shoe that is much stiffer and adding a metatarsal pad to their shoe can eliminate most of the pain related to Morton’s Neuroma.
 Adding improved stretching and icing protocols to your post-run care can make a big difference in managing the inflammation and pain of the condition.
 Suppose you have seen a doctor or a physical therapist for treatment options related to the condition.
 In that case, they will show you stretching techniques that can improve your overall comfort.